Defalt36/TwoLifeXcompile/readme.md

 <p>
 Most forked scripts keep the same function as the original ones, and others were renamed.
-You can read about what they do in this tutorial: https://onehouronelife.com/forums/viewtopic.php?id=1438
+You can read about what they do in this tutorial from the creator of the original project, Joriom: https://onehouronelife.com/forums/viewtopic.php?id=1438
 </p>